Oasis in the Adriatic, where Ukrainians and Russians flee war

 AI

-Savo Dobrovic says, “Our people respect both the and Ukrainian people.”
+Savo Dobrovic says, “Our people respect both the Russian and Ukrainian people.”
 “I haven’t seen any bad relations.”

 But Montenegro is managing the influx.